c0nD/CreampuffBOT/README.md

 <sub><sup>*if this doesn't work, you can do `pip install -r requirements.txt`*</sup></sub>

-### Building
-If you wish to examine the source code yourself and build it into an untested executable you can perform the following:
-- From the `src` folder: `pyinstaller --onefile --windowed --additional-hooks-dir=. gui.py`

 ## GPU / CUDA Info
 - This program is intended to be run on CUDA compatible GPUs.
 Because this program does a lot with image processing: having a GPU that can be properly taken